obewan/SMLP/README.md

 # Examples

-### Example 1: training a new MLP with the mushroom dataset, 20 inputs, 1 output, 12 neurons by hidden layers, 1 hidden layer, during 100 epochs, with 70% training data and 30% testing data, a learning rate of 0.01 and with monitored tests.
+### Example 1:

+Training a new MLP with the mushroom dataset, 20 inputs, 1 output, 12 neurons by hidden layers, 1 hidden layer, during 100 epochs, with 70% training data and 30% testing data, a learning rate of 0.01 and with monitored tests.
 Then exporting the model to myMushroomMLP.json after the training.

 `smlp -b myMushroomMLP.json -f ../data/mushroom/mushroom_data.csv -i 20 -o 1 -d 12 -c 1 -e 100 -t 0.7 -r 0.01 -m TrainTestMonitored`